 Gases emanating from the skin-a company called Better Life Technologies communicated a previously unknown approach to noninvasive glucose measurement.
 George McKinney, president/CEO, said.
 "We believe that we are on the verge of a great breakthrough with a novel approach to glucose monitoring focusing on analyzing gases emanating from the skin."
-His Indiegogo campaign for a "Wireless Wearable Noninvasive Glucose Monitor--A better way to monitor diabetes and cancer in children and adults" had raised \$160 of the \$50,000 goal in early 2017.
-A MedStartr campaign for the same device has not done as well.
+His Indiegogo campaign for a "Wireless Wearable Noninvasive Glucose Monitor-A better way to monitor diabetes and cancer in children and adults" had raised \$160 of the \$50,000 goal in early 2017.
+A MedStartr campaign for the same device had not done as well.
+A patent for McKinney's invention, US 10,959,651, issued in 2021, describes the use of infrared spectroscopy to detect "emissions" composed of volatile organic compounds ("human gases"), but without identifying any of those compounds.